You have to know what you want to achieve, then make a plan to do it.

-I just met a man who had to close his business and make four people redundant.
-He told me his biggest regret was not making a business plan and getting plan writers to lay down the essential aspects of the business in its initial days.
-He didn’t know what he needed to turnover every month or how many sales he needed to cover the costs of supplies, premises and wages.
+I just met a man who had to close his business and make eight people redundant.
+He told me his biggest regret was not making a business plan to lay down the essential aspects of the business in its initial days.
+He didn’t know what he needed to turnover every month or how to set prices that made enough profit, or how many sales he needed to cover the costs of supplies, premises and wages.
 He ran out of money.

 Sometimes, wonderful things happen by accident, but in business, its best to have a plan!